 Museo del Orinal information

 Chamber pots, commodes, bed pans… Ciudad Rodrigo’s Museo del Orinal may be located opposite the cathedral, but its theme is definitely more down-to-earth than otherworldly.
 This city is home to Spain’s (possibly the world’s) only museum dedicated to the not-so-humble chamber pot (or potty, as it is known in the UK).
 The private collection of former local resident José Maria del Arco, the collection comprises a staggering 1300 exhibits.
 Hailing from 27 countries, there are some truly historic pieces here.

 Highlights include a 12th-century Islamic version from Cordoba and some wonderful one-offs, like a 19th-century French chamber pot shaped like a bra and a Chinese example with a narrow opening, apparently used on rice boats.
 José Maria’s wife is from Wales so, unsurprisingly, there are a considerable number of UK potties here, including beautifully painted Victorian ceramic pieces and the more rustic wooden-seated style.
-Incidentally, if you need a tinkle yourself, you will have to go elsewhere; there are no public toilets at the Museo del Orinal.
+(Ironically, there are no public toilets at the Museo del Orinal, so if you find you need to tinkle, you'll have to go elsewhere.)